seohsirk/next-supabase-ai-template/README.md

 ### 2. Using the Cloudflare Mailer

 Since the default library `nodemailer` relies on Node.js, we cannot use it in the Edge runtime.
-Instead, we will use the Cloudflare Mailer.
+Instead, we will use the Cloudflare Mailer or the Resend Mailer.

 To use the Cloudflare Mailer, you need to do the following.
 Set the `MAILER_PROVIDER` environment variable to `cloudflare` in the `apps/web/.env` file: